TimeZones Worldwide Sunday 24th November 2024 using AEST

 In 1847, using telegraph technology, time signals were transmitted across Great Britain to coordinate railroad activities, becoming known as Railway Time.

-On 1 November 1884, Greenwich Mean Time was adopted universally at the International Meridian Conference in Washington, DC.
+The Greenwich Royal Observatory in London was chosen by the USA (in particular), as the centre for synchronizing world time (before Daylight Saving emerged).
+On 1 November 1884, Greenwich Mean Time was adopted universally at the International Meridian Conference in Washington, DC with the line at the Observatory bisecting East and West, becoming 0 degrees longitude.
 An issue involving the Date Line had been The Philippines when their Spanish Governor in 1844 skipped a day and Monday December 30 1844 was followed by Wednesday January 1 1845.
-As a result, the International Date Line was drawn up in the Pacific Ocean and 24 time zones were created.
+And so the International Date Line was drawn up in the Pacific Ocean and 24 time zones were created.

 Originally, astronomers considered a GMT day to start at noon, while for the general public it started at midnight.
 In 1928, the name Universal Time or UT was introduced to denote GMT as counted from midnight.